“I am the hopeful black woman who

 The Harlem Arts Festival is a free annual multidisciplinary event that showcases local performers and visual artists that inspire and nourish the artistic community in Harlem.
 The festival aims to promote arts education and literacy by implementing arts-related discussion forums, educational workshops, performance opportunities and activities for youth and family.
 This project is part of Harlem’s addition to the larger, citywide commitment to provide free art in the public parks during the spring and summer months.
 This year’s festival will take place on June 29th and June 30th at the Richard Rodgers Amphitheater in Marcus Garvey Park at 124th street between Lenox and Fifth Avenues.
 To learn more about the festival visit www.harlemartsfestival.com.

-Tagged Alvin Ailey American Dance Theater, Arch Dance Company, Cassie, Common, Drake, Harlem, Harlem Arts Festival, harlem restaurant row, Jack DeJohnette, Jay-Z, Jennifer Archibald, Kanye West, Kris Bowers, New Directions Choreography Lab, new york city, Ravi Coltrane, Ryan Leslie, Talib Kweli, Thelonious Monk Jazz Competition, Watch the Throne
+Posted in Harlem Tagged with: Alvin Ailey American Dance Theater, Arch Dance Company, Cassie, Common, Drake, Harlem, Harlem Arts Festival, harlem restaurant row, Jack DeJohnette, Jay-Z, Jennifer Archibald, Kanye West, Kris Bowers, New Directions Choreography Lab, new york city, Ravi Coltrane, Ryan Leslie, Talib Kweli, Thelonious Monk Jazz Competition, Watch the Throne